niklasramo/dragdoll/docs/docs/draggable-auto-scroll-plugin.md

 };
 ```

-This function is used to get the dragged element's (bounding client rect)[https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect] data.
+This function is used to get the dragged element's [bounding client rect](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect) data.
 The data is queried constantly while dragging is in process, which is why the client rect data is cached to perform better on most use cases.

-By default the cached `clientRect` data of the first Draggable item (`draggable.drag.items[0]`) is queried.
+By default the cached [`clientRect`](/docs/draggable-drag-item#clientrect) data of the first Draggable item is queried.
 In case there are no drag items available the current "move" event's `clientX` and `clientY` properties (along with static 50px width and height) are used to create a client rect data.

-Note that the `DraggableDragItem` has an `updateSize` method which you can use to update the cached client rect data if the dragged element's size changes during the drag.
+Note that the DraggableDragItem has an [`updateSize`](/docs/draggable-drag-item#updatesize) method which you can use to update the cached client rect data if the dragged element's size changes during the drag.

 ### onStart